sufiana26/ioscapstone/README.md

 * User can view their friends list, and see what their friends' streaks are.
 - [ ] Streak
 * User can view their task streak, and see what tasks they have completed in previous days.
-- [ ] Feed
+- [ ] Past Tasks
-* Users can upload posts of them completing their daily tasks, and share with their friends.
+* Users can view a list of their completed tasks

 ### 3. Navigation